rudi-c/the-waterloo-blogger/FUTURE.md

 The web interface could have a way of searching by blog and by post (which is probably more useful).
 We could also highlight 2-3 posts per blog to make the list more useful.
 This could be done via upvotes or some sort of recommendation system.

-Prior work to look into that could be useful for semantic parsing of pages: Mercury by Postlight, Mobile Safari's readability feature
+Prior work to look into that could be useful for semantic parsing of pages: Mercury by Postlight, Mobile Safari's readability feature, scrapy, ParseHub